thijmennijdam/NevIR-reproducability/README.md

 uv run python eval_nevir.py --model "BAAI/bge-reranker-v2-m3" --previous_results "path/to/results"
 ```

 The RankLlama reranker is not integrated yet in MTEB, so you need to run a seperate script for this.
+We run it in the mteb environment, so simply:

 ```bash
 uv run python ../../evaluate/evaluate_rankllama.py
 ```